I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 I can imagine that you may feel a bit overwhelmed.
-There’s so many different social platforms and there’s so much you can do to grow your salon or spas social media presence.
+There are so many different social platforms and there’s so much you can do to grow your salon or spas social media presence.

-How will I have time with all this?
-I have salon business to run at the same time, you might say.
+How will I have time for all this?
+I have a salon business to run at the same time, you might say.

 Luckily, you’re not alone on this.

-It allows you to plan your posts in one place to later schedule the content out to all your different social media platforms, at optimal time, to ensure that as many people as possible sees it.
+It allows you to plan your posts in one place to later schedule the content out to all your different social media platforms, at an optimal time, to ensure that as many people as possible see it.
 It also allows you to interact with your followers in one place (rather than jumping around between apps).
-It will also help you come up with content, hashtags to use and much more.
+It will also help you come up with content, hashtags to use, and much more.

-It takes away a lot of the worries you may have after seeing all the things you can be doing for your salon or spa on social media.
+It takes away many of the worries you may have after seeing all the things you can do for your salon or spa on social media.

-I strongly recommend you to check out Sendible and also the other tools I recommend for helping you with your salon’s social media here.
+I strongly recommend you the other tools I recommend for helping you with your salon’s social media here.

 Conclusion & Next Steps to Get Your Salon or Spas New Social Media Strategy in Place